pimoroni/keybow-firmware/README.md

 Format a micro-SD card in FAT32 format (we recommend the SD Association's [SD Card Formatter](https://www.sdcard.org/downloads/formatter_4/), and then drop the contents of the [sdcard](sdcard) folder (only the files inside the folder) onto the freshly-formatted micro-SD card.

+You can grab the latest `keybow-x.x.x.zip` file from https://github.com/pimoroni/keybow-firmware/releases and unzip it directly to your SD card.

 [Learn more about how to use Keybow on our learning portal](https://learn.pimoroni.com/keybow).

 ## Building